 California Pet Laws: How to Handle Unauthorized Pets

 Tenants keeping unauthorized pets in rental properties is no rare occurrence, even if your rental allows pets.
-It is common for renters to attempt to keep an animal that is not allowed in the pet policy or avoid pet deposits and fees by not registering their pet with management.
+It is common for renters to attempt to keep an animal that is not allowed in the pet policy or avoid pet deposits and fees by not registering their pet with the property management.
 This issue is likely to become even more common with spikes in pet ownership since the beginning of the COVID-19 pandemic.
-The best way to prepare for unauthorized pets on your property is to understand the local pet laws and create a standardized procedure that is outlined in the lease in the event of the discovery of an unauthorized pet.
+The best way to prepare for unauthorized pets on your real estate property is to understand the local pet laws and create a standardized procedure that is outlined in the lease in the event of the discovery of an unauthorized pet.

 Pet Laws in California